zzzprojects/docs/eval-expression.net/pages/getting-started/my-first-compilation.md

 Like the `Execute` method, the `Compile` method takes as the first parameter the expression to compile.

 In this example, we will dynamically create a list of `int` and filter it using LINQ to return only items greater than 2.
 The expression will be compiled into a method and then executed.
-The `Func<List<int>>` return type" will be explained in the next example.
+The `Func<List<int>>` return type will be explained in the next example.

 ```csharp
 // NOTE: The returned list contains "3" and "4"